gurpreet-fe/logicnama-ui/src/content/fallacies/middle-ground.md

 ---
 title: 'Middle Ground'
-description: "You claimed that a compromise, or middle point, between two extremes must be the truth."
+description: "You claimed that a compromise, or middle point, between two extremes must be the truth"
 ---

 ## Example